Are you a lover of this classic Christmas tipple? Discover our favourite mulled wine recipes to make at home.

 2. Ladle into mugs or glasses to serve, keeping the rest warm on a low heat.

-Editor’s Note: This post was originally written in November 2017 by Annie Simpson and was updated on Monday, 9 December 2019.
+Editor’s Note: This post was originally written in November 2017 by Annie Simpson and was updated in December, 2020.